rap/thoughtful-slurp/README.md

 ## TODO
 - Expose compile-time options (target folder name, for example)
-- Think more deeply about HTML layer.
-Partials?
+- Think through needs of pages (HTML & JS)
 - Should explore partials as a way to keep chaff out of HTML working files (intra-`<head>` content; JS CDN includes; etc.)
 - Needs opinionated responsive grid system as part of SASS defaults
 - Needs responsive typography defaults as part of same